timewave-computer/time-bandits/docs/adr_005_concurrency.md

-# ADR-005: Concurrency Model
+# ADR-005: Concurrency Model (Updated)

 ## Status

-Accepted
+**Accepted - Updated 2025-03-07**

 ## Context

-Time Bandits programs are distributed, cross-timeline programs that operate across multiple blockchains and distributed ledgers.
-These programs must handle asynchronous events from different timelines while maintaining strong causal consistency across the entire system.
-The concurrency model must enable safe parallelism while preserving the security properties of the system.
+Time Bandits programs are **distributed, cross-timeline programs** that operate across multiple blockchains and distributed ledgers.
+These programs must handle **asynchronous events** originating from different timelines, while maintaining **strong causal consistency** across all system components.

-Time Bandits presents unique challenges for concurrency:
+Concurrency in this system is uniquely challenging because:

-- Programs must remain causally consistent across independent timelines
+- Programs operate across **multiple independent timelines**, each with its own clock, ordering rules, and finality guarantees.
-- Each program manages multiple resources with their own causal logs
+- Each program manages **multiple resources**, each with its own causal log and timeline dependencies.
-- Cross-program effects need safe concurrency without deadlocks
+- **Cross-program and cross-timeline effects** need safe concurrency and atomicity across network and ledger boundaries.
-- Time map observations provide external consistency
+- Time Bandits must preserve both **internal causal consistency** (program effects) and **external consistency** (timeline observations).

 ## Decision

-We will implement a resource-scoped concurrency model with the following high-level principles:

-Programs describe concurrent goals.
-The system resolves actual concurrency based on what’s causally safe.
+### Core Principle: Resource-Scoped Concurrency

+The unit of concurrency in Time Bandits is **the resource**, not the program, actor, or timeline.

+- Each resource maintains its own **per-resource effect log**.
+- Programs apply effects to resources, and these effects are **causally ordered per-resource**.
+- Disjoint resource sets can be acted upon concurrently.
+- All external resource interactions (deposits, withdrawals, transfers) flow through **account programs** — which act as boundary points for safe concurrency.

-This mirrors:
+This model **closely resembles**:

-- STM (software transactional memory) in Haskell.
-- Optimistic concurrency in databases (conflict resolution at commit time).
+- **Software Transactional Memory (STM)** (resources act like transactional cells with versioned histories).
+- **Optimistic Concurrency Control** (conflicts are resolved only when effects actually apply).
-- CRDT-like causal graphs where effects can fork and merge.
+- **CRDT-inspired causal graphs**, where effects may fork and merge in a provable and replayable manner.

 ### High-Level Principles

-1. **Resource-Centric Concurrency**: The unit of concurrency is the resource, not the program or thread.
-Each resource can be updated independently and concurrently with other resources.

-2. **Account Programs as Gateways**: All external effects must flow through account programs, which manage the concurrency of external interactions.

-3. **Effects as Unit of Execution**: Each effect is an atomic unit of execution that updates a resource.
-Effects are applied in sequence to each resource but can be applied concurrently to different resources.

-4. **Per-Resource Causal Logs**: Each resource maintains its own causal log, which records the sequence of effects applied to it.
-These logs provide the foundation for causal consistency.

-### System-Level Concurrency

-At the system level, concurrency is managed through:

-1. **Global Effect Queue**: Proposed effects are placed in a global queue and processed in parallel when possible.

-2. **Per-Resource Locks**: When an effect targets a specific resource, the system acquires a lock on that resource.

-3. **Per-Resource Logs**: Effects are applied to resources in the order specified by their causal logs.

-4. **Time Map Observations**: Effects include the time map they observed, ensuring causal consistency with external timelines.

-5. **Account Program Isolation**: Each account program operates independently, allowing concurrent processing of actor requests.

-### Program-Level Concurrency Primitives

-Programs can express concurrency through several primitives:

-1. **watch**: Observe a resource or timeline until a condition is met.
-2. **barrier**: Wait for multiple watches or forks to complete.
-3. **race**: Execute multiple branches concurrently, returning when any completes.
-4. **fork**: Start a concurrent execution path without waiting.
-5. **invoke**: Call another program, potentially triggering concurrent execution.
-6. **callback**: Register a function to be called when an event occurs.

-### Logical Time and Causality

-Time Bandits programs operate without a global clock, instead relying on:

-1. **Causal Logs**: Each resource's log defines a partial ordering of effects.
-2. **Time Map Snapshots**: Effects are linked to external timeline observations.
-3. **Lamport Timestamps**: Internal logical clocks maintain causal order.

-## Consequences

-### Summary of Concurrency Model Invariants

-The concurrency model ensures:

-1. Per-resource locking prevents concurrent updates to the same resource.
-2. Disjoint effects (affecting different resources) can apply concurrently.
-3. The history of each resource is totally ordered and replayable.
-4. Cross-program effects maintain causal consistency through account programs.
-5. Time map observations provide external consistency with independent timelines.

-### Advantages

-- Enables high throughput for programs with disjoint resource sets
-- Preserves causal consistency across the entire system
-- Allows safe parallel execution without complex locking schemes
-- Creates a predictable and replayable execution model

-### Limitations

-- Resource-level granularity may limit parallelism for some workloads
-- Requires careful resource design to avoid contention
-- Complex cross-resource dependencies can reduce concurrency

-## Implementation

-### Example: Cross-Chain Swap with Parallel Escrows
+1. **Resource-Scoped Execution**: Programs apply effects to resources, and each resource processes its effects sequentially.
+Different resources can advance independently.

+2. **Account Programs as Resource Managers**: External resource ownership resides in **account programs**, which expose:
+    - Deposit/withdrawal interfaces.
+    - Fact observation links (external deposits become observed facts).
+    - Internal transfer interfaces (cross-program resource flows).

+3. **Effects as Atomic Execution Units**: Each effect is an atomic state transition for a specific resource.
+Effects are the **fundamental units of execution and causality**.

+4. **Per-Resource Effect Logs**: Each resource maintains a **content-addressed, append-only log** of all effects applied to it.

+5. **Per-Resource Locks**: Effects for a given resource apply sequentially under lock.
+Disjoint resources do not block each other.

+6. **External Consistency via Facts**: All external state (timeline balances, prices, etc.) is observed and proven by keepers.
+Effects depending on external facts carry **fact snapshots**, linking internal causal chains to external timeline states.

+## System-Level Concurrency

+At the **system level**, concurrency is managed through:

+1. **Global Effect Pipeline**: Proposed effects from all programs enter a global queue.
+2. **Per-Resource Scheduling**: Each effect declares the resource(s) it reads/writes.
+These declarations inform the scheduler.
+3. **Resource Locks**: When an effect applies to a resource, the system acquires an exclusive lock on that resource.
+4. **Per-Resource Logs**: Applied effects are appended to each resource’s effect log.
+5. **Time Map Observations**: Effects carry **time map snapshots**, proving which external facts were observed at the time of application.
+6. **Parallel Account Programs**: Each account program processes requests for its traveler independently, allowing external actor requests to scale.

+## Program-Level Concurrency Primitives

+Within a program, developers express concurrent workflows using **temporal combinators**, including:

+1. **watch** - Observe a resource or timeline until a condition is satisfied.
+2. **barrier** - Wait until multiple conditions are satisfied.
+3. **race** - Execute multiple branches concurrently; return when any completes.
+4. **fork** - Spawn a concurrent child program or concurrent internal branch.
+5. **invoke** - Call another program asynchronously.
+6. **callback** - Register a response handler for an async invocation.

+## Logical Time and Causality

+Time Bandits does not rely on global clocks.
+Instead, it establishes ordering through:

+1. **Per-Resource Effect Logs** - Define causal order within each resource.
+2. **Fact Snapshots** - Link effects to the external facts they observed.
+3. **Program Lamport Clocks** - Track internal causal order within each program.

+## Safe Concurrency Invariants

+The concurrency model guarantees:

+- **Per-resource sequential consistency:** Each resource sees a totally ordered sequence of effects.
+- **Cross-resource causal safety:** Effects across resources only depend on each other via explicit causal links.
+- **External consistency:** Each program’s external dependencies are explicitly proven via observed facts in its effect log.
+- **Replayability:** Full replay of any program’s execution requires only:
+    - Its own effect log.
+    - The referenced fact logs.
+- **No direct resource ownership:** Programs do not own resources directly.
+All external resources are mediated via account programs.

+## Advantages

+- Enables safe parallelism for disjoint resources.
+- Preserves causal consistency across programs, resources, and timelines.
+- Scales naturally with resource set size (horizontal parallelism).
+- Ensures programs remain replayable, auditable, and independently verifiable.
+- Allows external actor requests (deposits, withdrawals) to parallelize cleanly through account programs.

+## Example: Cross-Chain Swap

+### Program Flow

 ```yaml
 program: